alexenglish/VerusExtras/README.md

 ## waitforblockheight.sh
 Blocks execution (waits/sleeps) until the specified block height is reached.
 Does nothing on its own other than wait, so it's best used in conjunction with another command, separated by ; or &&.

+## consolidate.sh
+Looks for unspent transactions below the supplied limit (if none supplied smaller than 2500) and spends them back to the same address.
+If there are multiple UTXOs on an address, this consolidates them into one output.

 ## Deprecated
 Scripts that are no longer recommended or are less relevant